jonahkeegan/critgenius-listener/docs/testing-standards.md

   `.e2e.test.ts` to distinguish it from Vitest suites.
 - Legacy `.spec.ts` shims were removed; run `pnpm validate:testing --fix` to clean stale branches in downstream clones.
+- Performance suites execute through `pnpm test:performance` with coverage disabled by design to minimise measurement overhead.
+Use the performance matcher set from `@critgenius/test-utils/performance` to assert latency targets.

 Adhering to these conventions keeps linting, coverage, and documentation accurate across the monorepo.